 Seasons: City of Rocks has a lovely, dry climate with warm summers and spectacular Fall colors.
 The roads are often closed by snow in winter, so check with the website for current conditions.

-Part 1: The California TrailAbout half a million people traveled by wagon, horse, or on foot across the Oregon trail from about 1840 to the 1880's.
+Along the California TrailAbout half a million people traveled by wagon, horse, or on foot across the Oregon trail from about 1840 to the 1880's.
 There are actually many branches along the trail between west-central Wyoming and the coast, including this branch that swings north out of Utah to avoid the perilous Great Salt Lake desert.
 Travelers on this road were mostly bound for northern California and southern Oregon.
 The trail to northern Oregon is farther north near the Snake River in Idaho.

 The City of Rocks National Reserve has a good website where you can learn more of its history, wildlife, and plants.
 I'll focus on the geology here.